-Ever since mobile searches outnumbered desktop searches in 2015, Google has made mobile indexing its top priority.
-These changes destabilized search engine optimization (SEO) as we knew it, but was an obvious and logical progression.
+Ever since mobile searches overtook desktop searches in 2015, Google has made mobile indexing its top priority.
+These changes have destabilized search engine optimization (SEO).

-Now in 2021, a mobile SEO strategy is more essential than ever.
-What’s not so obvious is what a mobile SEO strategy should be and how it should be implemented.
-Here we’ll dissect what mobile SEO is and offer a few tips for optimizing your site across devices here and now.
+In 2021, a mobile SEO strategy is essential What’s not so obvious is what a mobile SEO strategy should be and how it should be implemented.
+Here, we’ll dissect what mobile SEO is and offer a few tips for optimizing your site across different devices.

 What is Mobile SEO?

-Mobile SEO can be defined as optimizing a website for use on mobile devices such as phones and tablets.
-This means optimizing website content for search engine spiders to ensure your content is indexed and ranked.
-A whopping 96% of mobile searches are made using Google, and Google is prioritizing a mobile-first index.
-In short, following their recommendations regarding mobile SEO is a definite must if you want to be ranked.
+Mobile SEO means optimizing a website for use on mobile devices such as phones and tablets.
+This includes optimizing website content for search engine spiders to ensure your content is indexed and ranked.
+A whopping 96% of mobile searches are made using Google, and Google is prioritizing mobile-first indexing.
+In short, following their recommendations regarding mobile SEO is a must if you want to be ranked.

 Additionally, Google’s Mobile-First Index ranks pages based on the mobile version of a page even if searches are made from a desktop.